ptone/IPyApp/README.md

 ## How to create the bundle

+A built version - with just IPython can be [downloaded from here](http://ptone.com/temp/IPyApp.zip).

 First, create a virtualenv and install IPython, py2app and any packages you want included.

 Then cd into the py2app directory and build the executable